-Per the NFA Contract, Article 10, TMCC is announcing to all eligible academic and administrative faculty that a need exists for a Diversity Advocate (up to four positions available).
+Per the NFA Contract, Article 10, TMCC is announcing to all eligible academic and administrative faculty that a need exists for up to two(2) Diversity Advocates.

 The diversity advocate plays a vital role in the College’s diversity initiatives.
 The diversity advocate will work closely with academic faculty, the Equity, Inclusion and Sustainability Office, and administration to help incorporate inclusive principles and practices into academic programs and will assist with the assessment and impact of the College’s diversity efforts through the collection and analysis of data.
 The primary job of this position is to inspire enthusiasm among full-time and part-time faculty for diversity initiatives.